Rapidfacture/url2pdf3/README.md

 `url2pdf-plus` also supported joining PDFs but this functionality has now been rewritten and is now available in the [pdf-toolz](https://github.com/Rapidfacture/pdf-toolz) package.

+Note that rendering multiple URLs and automatically concatenating the PDFs is supported.